austinsmithers/NYC-Real-Estate-Sales-2023-2024/README.md

 ### Data Analysis

 Through my analaysis, I employed different techniques, including aggregations, CTE's, joins, window functions, case statements, etc. to answer the above questions.
-The following code used a CTE and a join to find the average price and sale count per building type and borough:
+The following code uses 2 CTE's and a join to find the transactions that sold in Q1 (January, February or March) at a price above the total average:

 ```sql
 WITH above_average_sales AS (